BJCP Examination Types

 Scheduling BJCP Beer Examinations

 The BJCP Beer Judge Entrance Examination is a web-based examination that can be taken by participants at any time.
 It does not need to be scheduled with the BJCP.
 This exam may be accessed at http://bjcp.coursewebs.com/.

 Scheduling a BJCP Beer Judging Examination

 When you schedule a Beer Judging Examination, you are not scheduling a Beer Judge Written Proficiency Examination.
 Combined exams are not automatic; you must schedule each exam type with a separate request.

 A minimum of six participants are required to schedule a BJCP Beer Judging Examination, and the date and administrator must be approved by the BJCP Exam Director.
 An exam can only be scheduled by submitting an Exam Data Approval Form (EDAF).
 The maximum number of participants for the BJCP Beer Judging Examination is twelve, with very limited exceptions made by the BJCP Exam Directors.
-In some cases, it may be possible to increase the maximum number to twenty as described below under Registration Limits.
+In some cases, it may be possible to increase the maximum number as described below under Registration Limits.

 All participants taking the BJCP Beer Judging Examination must have either passed the web-based BJCP Beer Judge Entrance Examination or scored higher than 60% on the written portion of the BJCP Legacy Beer Examination (given prior to April 1, 2012).
 These participants should bring their BJCP-ID, BJCP certificate, or e-mail confirmations of passing so that the exam administrator can verify their status.
 Any exam submitted to the BJCP for grading that was written by a participant that was not eligible to take the exam on the date it was written will not be graded and the exam fee will not be refunded.